Caddo Mounds State Historic Site: Modern excavations

-The earliest recorded mention of the mounds was in 1779 by Athanase de Mézières, who traveled from Louisiana to San Antonio in the employ of the Spanish government.
+The earliest recorded written mention of the mounds was in 1779 by Athanase de Mézières, who traveled from Louisiana to San Antonio in the employ of the Spanish government.
 In 1919 American James Edwin Pearce was the first professional archeologist to record the site for the Bureau of Ethnology (Smithsonian Institution).
 In 1933 archeologist E. B. Sayles concluded that the site was a Caddo mound center, after conducting surface collection of artifacts at the location.

 The first scientific excavations were conducted from 1939 to 1941 by H. Perry Newell, a University of Texas archeologist with the federal Work Projects Administration in the government of President Franklin D. Roosevelt.
 When Newell died, archeologist Alex D. Krieger took over investigations at the site and concluded that it had been a major Caddo site.
 Further excavations in the 1960s and early 1970s by Dee Ann Story pinpointed the timeline of the site to 780 and 1260.

 After acquiring seventy acres of the site, the Texas Parks and Wildlife Department established a historic park in 1974.
 It funded a series of excavations in the 1970s and 1980s.
 As a result of these excavations by the University of Texas at Austin, Texas A&M University, and private contractor Elton R. Prewitt, another twenty-three acres of land was added to the park in 1981.
 An interpretive visitors center was constructed at the site.
-In 2008 the 80th Texas Legislature transferred operational control of the property to the Texas Historical Commission.
+In 2008, the 80th Texas Legislature transferred operational control of the property to the Texas Historical Commission.

 The museum and members of the Caddo Nation of Oklahoma have collaborated on activities that help the public understand Caddo culture.
 In July 2016, elder Phil Cross was interviewed about construction of a Caddo grass house at the site, with workers using traditional techniques.

 2019 Tornado

-On April 13, 2019, during celebrations of Caddo Culture Day, an EF3 tornado struck the Mounds, killing one person and injuring 30–40, including 8 who were critically injured.
+On April 13, 2019, during celebrations of Caddo Culture Day, an EF3 tornado struck the Mounds, killing one person and injuring 30 to 40, including 8 who were critically injured.
 Patients were transported to the hospital on a school bus or were life flighted.
-The Mounds' visitor center and service buildings were heavily damaged, with a capital loss estimated at $2.5 million.
+The mounds' visitor center and service buildings were heavily damaged, with a capital loss estimated at $2.5 million.
 The loss of the visitor center's museum-like display space destroyed many replica items, but actual artifacts had been withdrawn from public view long before by agreement between the Historical Commission and persons with standing in representation of the Caddo Confederacy of Native Americans.